Sebastian-Webster/mysql-server-musl-binaries/README.md

 1. MySQL Router is not available in the build as there are errors when compiling with musl
 2. The MySQL X Plugin is not available in the build as there are errors when compiling with musl
+3. Builds for MySQL versions 8.0.29, 8.0.38, 8.4.1, and 9.0.0 are not available as MySQL removed these versions from their CDN due to critical issues

 ## Compile MySQL yourself